Corey Bailey

 I normally use white vinegar or hydrogen peroxide.
 You can also use a strong

-solution of isopropyl alcohol however, there is some information that alcohol is
+However, there is some information that alcohol is not the best chemical to use.

-not the best chemical to use.
-After assessing the situation, I decide which
+After assessing the situation, I decide which chemical is best to use.
+Hydrogen

-chemical is best to use.
-Hydrogen peroxide, won’t mix with vinegar and any kind
+peroxide, won’t mix with vinegar and any kind of alcohol solution will damage

-of alcohol solution will damage acetate base audio tapes, some 78 RPM and
+acetate base audio tapes, some 78 RPM and lacquer records.
+White vinegar is

-lacquer records.
-White vinegar is generally best on anything paper or cardboard
+generally best on anything paper or cardboard because it will get down to the

-because it will get down to the roots.
-Use the strongest white vinegar solution
+roots.
+Use the strongest white vinegar solution that you can get because you

-that you can get because you have to get the cardboard jacket or paper sleeve
+have to get the cardboard jacket or paper sleeve as wet as you dare.

-as wet as you dare.
 Don’t rub cardboard or paper items once they are wet!

 The remediation process that I use is completed outdoors because I don't have a